-When it is 102 outside my temperature inside is 85.
-Is this normal and if not what can I do about it?
+When it is 102 outside, my temperature inside is 85.
+Is this normal, and if not, what can I do about it?

-Since you do not tell me how old your RV is; I am going to assume that it is at least 3 or 4 years old which means that you may be able to improve the cooling efficiency of your RV's Air Conditioner by performing some routine maintenance as outlined below.
+Since you do not tell me how old your RV is, I am going to assume that it is at least 3 or 4 years old, which means that you may be able to improve the cooling efficiency of your RV's Air Conditioner by performing some routine maintenance as outlined below.

 1. Clean the AC filters.
 Dirty AC filters can reduce the cooling capacity and efficiency of your Air Conditioner/s.
 The filters for RV Roof air conditioners are located inside the RV under the air distribution bezel on the AC unit.

 are made of washable materials and should be washed in warm water carefully and thoroughly.
 Let them air dry before you replace them.
-If the filter is torn or will not clean up you should replace the RV Air Conditioner Filter.
+If the filter is torn or will not clean up, you should replace the RV Air Conditioner Filter.
 You should check and clean these filters at least once a month.

-2. Once the filter/s is removed on most RV Air Conditioning units you will be able to see the evaporator coils.
+2. Once the filter/s is removed on most RV Air Conditioning units, you will be able to see the evaporator coils.
 Get a flashlight and look at those coils to see if there is any type of accumulation of dirt or debris present, if there is use a very soft bristle vacuum attachment to carefully remove the dust and dirt.

-Once the shroud is removed you can use some compressed air to blow out debris that may have gotten into the Condenser Coils.
+Once the shroud is removed, you can use some compressed air to blow out debris that may have gotten into the Condenser Coils.
 Remember to blow the air from the inside out (that’s why you have to remove the shroud).
 This should be done at least once a year.

-Below is a video by Professor Of RVing Jim Twamley that demonstrates everything that I just outlined above.
+Below is a video by Professor of RVing Jim Twamley that demonstrates everything that I just outlined above.

 Once you have completed this routine maintenance try running your AC again and see if the cooling has improved.
-If you are still experiencing cooling problems you should take your Motorhome in and have a Certified RV Technician check out the AC system/s on your RV.
+If you are still experiencing cooling problems, you should take your Motorhome in and have a Certified RV Technician, check out the AC system/s on your RV.

-I hope this helped.
+I hope this helps.